jpleasu/gramma/README.md

 # samplers
 Gramma is like an ordinary programming language, except it isn't evaluated, it's _sampled_.
-Instead of an execution engine, interpreter, or compiler, we use a _sampler_ to get a string from a GLF expression.
+Sampling the same expression twice can result in different results.
+By including variables in our expression we parameterize its distribution -- as input to an application with measurable outputs, fuzzing with Gramma becomes statistical regression: how do I tweak my grammar to make the application do more of *that*?

 ## Python
 The Python interpretering sampler provides a fast way to prototype a grammar with a straightforward interpreter.
 If